|

 Digital data acquisition

-system to provide data recording, memorization and processing.
+system to provide data recording, memorization and

 -

-Super broad band coherent data
+Super broad band coherent

-transmission line providing communication between Space-to-Space
+data transmission line providing communication between

-and Space-to-Ground system elements.
+Space-to-Space and Space-to-Ground system elements.

 -